etkhdaniel/Cyber-Internships/README.md

 				<img src="https://res.cloudinary.com/dkhfkkwzf/image/upload/v1700125800/z4v1yxzc4o52jpx6v4ul.gif" width="150"  alt="ISC">
 			</div>
 		</a>
-		<sub><i>See yourself in cybersecurity.
+		<sub><i>See yourself in cybersecurity?
 You don’t need experience — just the passion and drive to enter a demanding and rewarding field, one that opens limitless opportunities worldwide.</i></sub>
 	</p>
 </div>
 ---